 DBS Statement of Fair Processing

-By accessing this website and providing thirtyone:eight with your personal details, you agree to accept and be bound by the terms of this statement of fair processing which is summarised below.
+By accessing the E-bulk system and providing thirtyone:eight with your personal details, you agree to accept and be bound by the terms of this fair processing statement, summarised here.

 We operate our online DBS service using the Security Watchdog, E-bulk system.
-This system, produced by Security Watchdog, part of Capita PLC is built on the IT specification supplied by the Disclosure and Barring Service (DBS).
+This system is produced by Security Watchdog and built from the IT specification supplied by the Disclosure and Barring Service (DBS).

 Our online service is committed to protecting the privacy of our users.
 When you supply any personal information to this site we have legal obligations towards you in the way we deal with your data as follows: